loco-choco/FreeCamMod/README.md

 2. Place all the files from that directory in `OuterWilds_Alpha_1_2_Data\Managed`

-3. ####  IMPORTANT  Make a backup of the file `Assembly-CSharp.dll` and store somewhere else (it's good to rename it to something like "Assembly-CSharp-original.dll"), because the mod (for now) cannot remove it self from that dll

-4. Run the executable `GrappleModInstaller` **only once** , if no error occure it means that the mod has been succesfully installed and there will be a new file called `Assembly-CSharp-ModLoaded.dll` (After that there is no problem in deleting either `GrappleModInstaller.exe`,`dnlib.dll` or `dnpatch.dll` from the game's folder)
+3. Run the executable `FreeCamModInstaller`, it will check if the mod hasn't been already installed, and if not, will ask you if you want to do so.
+If no error occures it means that the mod has been succesfully installed and there will be a new file called `Assembly-CSharp-ModLoaded.dll`

-5. Remember that I asked to backup `Assembly-CSharp.dll`?
-Now you have to delete it and rename the file `Assembly-CSharp-ModLoaded.dll` to `Assembly-CSharp.dll`
+4. Rename this new file to `Assembly-CSharp.dll` (The reason to why it doesn't change the original file is so that a backup can be made even after using the executable)

-6. Run the game!
+5. Run the game!

 ### How do I uninstall it?

-Simple, you just need to delete the modded `Assembly-CSharp.dll` (and,if you wish, all the other files that you placed from `Mod Instaling Kit` ), replace it with the backup you made when installing it and raname the file back to `Assembly-CSharp.dll`
+Run the executable `FreeCamModInstaller`, it will check if the mod has been already installed, and if so, will ask you if you want to uninstall it.
+If no error occures it means that the mod has been succesfully uninstalled and the file `Assembly-CSharp.dll` will have been modified to get rid of the mod.
+After that, excluding any file from the directory `Mod Instaling Kit` won't cause any harm.

 ### What it does?

-It gives the player a new equipment to use: a *grappling rope*, it acts like a long rubber band and can have its size increased and decreased
+It allows the player to use a freecam while in the game ( the cam still doen't work )

 ### How do I use it?

-Here is what each button does:

-  **G** - Places the rope anchor at any aiming surface (you can be at max.
-2 m away from it) | Retreives the anchor

-  **T** - Makes the rope longer: at each quarter of a second that the button is held, it has an increase of  25 cm

-  **Y** - Same as the **T** button, but it decreases the rope size (untill it reaches 75 cm)
+1. Press **CapsLock**, it will activate the camera

+2. Use **WASD** to move and **TAB** to go faster

+3. Press **CapsLock** again if you want to go back to the player's camera

+### Things to keep in mind

+- There could be some bugs, so please send a *issue* about what you find in this repo.

+- The player will *slide* in the ground if the player was in the air when activating the camera.

+- Pressing **Esc** would open the settings menu normaly, but if you are in the free cam it won't apear, so press **CapsLock** again to go back to it.
+The game will freese in that state, so it's a good way to take pictures while everything is static.

+- The camera might appear to be going up or down sometimes, that's is caused by the rotation of the planets.